mit-pdos/fscq/bench/concurrent/README.md

 Executing debug instructions (which writes to stdout) is extremely slow and skews measurements if timings are nested.

+Solved by buffering debug info, with the additional precaution of only recording aggregate statistics.
+The main cost is constructing the debug strings (which we do as a `String`).

 # Mysteries

 Why is CFSCQ faster than FSCQ for statfs and stat?
 - statfs is mostly measuring Haskell code to get `fsxp` and `mscs`, so its understandable
 - `stat` is odd, but it's also really fast and probably unrelated to the overall performance story

-Why does traversing a directory not parallelize beyond 2x?

-Where exactly does CFSCQ's sequential overhead come from?

 What is the impact of compiling away translation?
 - for `read_attr` has no impact, and for `read_fblock` seems to make things worse (from 1.13x to 2.23x compared to FSCQ)

+Where exactly does CFSCQ's sequential overhead come from?

+Why is reading files so much slower than FSCQ for warm workloads?

+Why does traversing a directory not parallelize beyond 2x?